trungquangphan/liquibase-started/readME.md

 - Rollback notice
     Liquibase doesn't generate rollback statement for the changeset refactorings that use rawSQL, or they are such as "dropTable", "insertData"
     You have to notice this cases to create the rollback statement by yourself by adding the tag rollback inside that changeset.

+- Profile:
+    + To execute goal update on db of local env: mvn liquibase:update@liquibase-update -Plocal
+    + To execute goal update on db test of local env: mvn liquibase:update@liquibase-update-test  -Plocal